aquariuslt/sharable-project-config/README.md

-# My Sharable ESLint Config
+# My Sharable Project Config

 > No need to publish as `plugin`/`config` packages
+>
+> No need incubator way..
+>
 > Only personal style

+Including below categories

+- eslint
+- prettier
+- renovate